Sendrowski/fastDFE/docs/installation.rst

    pip install fastdfe

-To avoid potential conflicts with other packages, it is recommended to install `fastdfe` in an isolated environment.
+However, to avoid potential conflicts with other packages, it is recommended to install `fastdfe` in an isolated environment.
 The easiest way to do this is to use conda:

 1. Create a new file called ``environment.yml`` with the following content: